tylerkennedy/DontTextHugo/content/blog/5-steps-for-recovering-your-account-from-phishing.md

 ## 5. Prevent Being Phished

 After you've taken all the steps to recover from this phishing attack, it is time to start working on preventing the next one.
 Avoiding phishing is a lot more favorable to recovering from a phishing attack.
 The recovery process can be annoying and messy.
 It is often easier to [protect yourself from phishing](/blog/protect-yourself-against-phishing) in the first place.
-Taking simple precautions to avoid phishing and spam messages can save you from a world of headaches trying to resecure your accounts.
+Taking simple precautions to avoid phishing and spam messages can save you from a world of headaches trying to re-secure your accounts.